wenckerm1lder/Rgstry-roof/README.md

 ```
 This lists locally available tools with 'latest' tag in JSON format.

 JSON will contain also size of the images.
-For `local` images, size is *uncompressed* and for remote images, it is *compressed* size.
+For `local` images, size is as *uncompressed* and for remote images, as *compressed* size.

 By adding size column for regular listing, `--size` (or `-s`) argument can be used.